-- 217 Security Assurance Requirements for the TOE for the evaluation of the TOE are those taken from the Evaluation Assurance Level 5 (EAL5) and augmented by taking the following components: - ADV_IMP.2, ADV_INT.3, ADV_TDS.5, ALC_CMC.5, ALC_DVS.2, ALC_FLR.1, ALC_TAT.3, ATE_COV.3, ATE_FUN.2 and AVA_VAN.5.
+- 213 Security Assurance Requirements for the TOE for the evaluation of the TOE are those taken from the Evaluation Assurance Level 5 (EAL5) and augmented by taking the following components: - ADV_IMP.2, ADV_TDS.5, ALC_CMC.5, ALC_DVS.2, ALC_FLR.1, ALC_TAT.3, ASE_TSS.2 and AVA_VAN.5.

-- 218 Regarding application note 21 of BSI-CC-PP-0084-2014, the continuously increasing maturity level of evaluations of Security ICs justifies the selection of a higher-level assurance package. - The set of security assurance requirements (SARs) is presented in Table 10, indicating the origin of the requirement.
+- 214 Regarding application note 22 of BSI-CC-PP-0084-2014, the continuously increasing maturity level of evaluations of Security ICs justifies the selection of a higher-level assurance package. - The component ALC_FLR.1 is chosen as an augmentation in this ST because a solid flaw management is key for the continuous improvement of the security IC platforms, especially on markets which need highly resistant and long lasting products. - The component ASE_TSS.2 is chosen as an augmentation in this ST to give architectural information on the security functionality of the TOE. - The set of security assurance requirements (SARs) is presented in Table 10, indicating the origin of the requirement.